October 28, 2015 · Written by Foodtolive Team

 Lentils are an excellent source of iron.
 A total of 200 grams of the product contains a daily rate of it.
 It is recommended to consume lentils with lettuce and fresh vegetables rich in vitamin C (tomatoes, red peppers, fresh herbs) so that the amount of this element contained in this product would be easily digested.

 Medjool dates are not only very tasty but also very useful.
 They contain 0.7-6.0 mg of iron per 100 gr.
-Due to a rich content of this element, dates have healing properties in mild forms of iron deficiency anemia.
+Due to the rich content of this element, dates have healing properties in mild forms of iron deficiency anemia.
 Also, this element plays a fundamental role in hematopoiesis since it is a part of the hemoglobin protein, which provides oxygen in all organs and tissues.

 Goji berries are an incredibly useful product that provides the body with vitamin C, strengthens the immune system, and increases resistance to colds.
 Goji berries have a rich content of iron.
 They have great benefits in the treatment of patients with anemia.
-Also they have more than 30 nutrients.
+Also, they have more than 30 nutrients.
 The juice made from these berries has a rich content of monounsaturated and polyunsaturated acids.

-Green peas have a valuable content of nutrients.
-Despite their small size they contain significant amounts of vitamins and minerals necessary for the body.
+Green peas have valuable content of nutrients.
+Despite their small size, they contain significant amounts of vitamins and minerals necessary for the body.
 Green peas help reduce cholesterol levels in the blood.
 They have a large amount of iron and antioxidants that help to strengthen the immune system and reduce the risk of various forms of cancer.